Photo credit: Stewart McPherson

 Emily created her own dance company, Emily Brown Dance, in 2017, and has toured and performed her work across the UK.
 Emily is also a community dance teacher, working with Yama Dance Company and 3rd Stage Dance Company.
 She's passionate about dance performance and teaching being collaborative, accessible and inclusive for all levels and ages.

-Ali started dancing with Bath School of Dance at the age of 3 and attends weekly dance classes in RAD Ballet, Contemporary Dance and Ballet Fitness.
-Ali particularly enjoys the free movement style of contemporary dance.
-Aside from dance, Ali enjoys acting with a local theatre group and has also been involved in the Saltford pantomime.
+Alex started dancing with Bath School of Dance at the age of 3 and attends weekly dance classes in RAD Ballet, Contemporary Dance and Ballet Fitness.
+Alex particularly enjoys the free movement style of contemporary dance.
+Aside from dance, Alex enjoys acting with a local theatre group and has also been involved in the Saltford pantomime.
 Their favourite character was playing the villain ‘Goldeneye’.
 They also enjoy playing hockey and guitar lessons.
-Ali’s favourite thing about being a teaching assistant is laughing at the funny things the children come out with each week!
+Alex’s favourite thing about being a teaching assistant is laughing at the funny things the children come out with each week!

 Daisy was 3 years old when she started dancing with Bath School of Dance.
 She attends weekly dance classes in RAD Ballet and Ballet Fitness as well as dance classes at her school.
 Her favourite dances are the RAD Grade 3 Character Dance and the Grade 4 ‘Cane’ Dance.
 Daisy plays the guitar and drums and enjoys listening to bands including Radiohead, Talking Heads and Arctic Monkeys.
 She also plays basketball, tennis and athletics with her friends.
 Daisy’s favourite thing about being a teaching assistant is helping our little ones with their dance skills.